AeROEnderPhase/publicexamples/README.md

-# Public Examples
+# Examples template
-Small examples for the Defold engine
+This is the empty project on which all other examples are based.